palankai/pyrs-resource/README.rst

     app.add('/user', UserResouce)

 In this example I've shown Django (like) example.
-The schema is based on `pyrs.schema <http://pyrs-schema.readthedocs.org/>`_ Even I tend to use that framework you would be able to use any other.
+The schema is based on `pyrs.schema <http://pyrs-schema.readthedocs.org/>`_.
+Even if I tend to use that framework, you would be able to use any other.

 Features
 --------